 After a disastrous series of elections (2009 Local and European Elections, 2011 General Election) across the period extending from the onset of the Economic Crisis in 2008 to the Fianna Fáil-Green Party government leaving office in early 2011, Fianna Fáil made some significant gains at the 2014 City and County Council elections.
 Winning 267 seats in these contests, Fianna Fáil once again became the largest party at the local authority ahead of Fine Gael although Fine Gael would retain their position as largest party in the state at general election contest at the subsequent 2016 General Election.
 Defections from the party reduced the overall number of Fianna Fáil City and County Councillors over the coming years, but this has been somewhat offset by the fact that one Councillor decided to join the party over this same period.
 According to my best estimates, I currently estimate that there are 262 Fianna Fáil City and County Councillors.

-As of now (14th May 2019), four hundred and fourteen Fianna Fáil local election candidates are listed on this page.
+As of now (6th June 2019), four hundred and fifteen Fianna Fáil local election candidates are listed on this page.

 The candidates that have been officially selected to contest the 2019 Local Elections as Fianna Fáil candidates include: